AcylSilane/hydridic_blender/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-This project welcomes any contributions!
+This is currently a 1-person project, being done in the author's spare time.
+That being said, any contributions are welcome!
 If you'd like to help out, please do the following:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)